geometalab/aoi-osm/webapp/README.md

 ## Export AOIs

-When the container is prepared for the webapp, one can export the AOIs to a GeoJSON using the script `create_aois.py`.
+When the container is prepared for the webapp, one can export the AOIs to GeoJSON using the script `create_aois.py`.

 ```bash